Nikorastorm/Nikorastorm/README.md

  I may be a bit dry when first talking to someone, I don't mean to sound rude!

  I do not accept random friend requests.
-Do not be upset if I decline if we haven't spoken at least once.
+Don't be upset if I decline if we haven't spoken at least once.

  I tend to be tabbed out in-game; if you really want my attention, whisper me.